-Alcoholic beverages tax
+Alcoholic beverages tax (ABT)

 Sign up to receive email updates for Alcoholic beverages tax and beverage container deposits.

-Important development for mead producers’ and farm meadery licenses
+Mead producer and farm meadery licenses

 Mead is a wine product.
 Therefore, mead is taxed as wine and subject to the filing requirements for wine under the Alcoholic Beverages Tax.
 Form MT-40, Return of Tax on Wines, Liquors, Alcohol, and Distilled or Rectified Spirits, must be filed to report the amounts of mead produced and sold during your reporting period.